The Ultimate In Birding Tours

 There is still little or no traffic along the narrow paved road here, and a number of species, like Maroon Accentor, the uncommon Rufous-breasted Bush Robin and Dark-rumped Rosefinch can be more confiding than usual.

-We also have further opportunities to encounter the superb Blyth’s Tragopan, Hill and Rufous-throated Partridges, Rufous-necked Hornbill, Himalayan Cutia (easier here than at Eaglenest) and Beautiful Nuthatch.
+We also have further opportunities to encounter the superb Blyth’s Tragopan, Hill and Rufous-throated Partridges, Rufous-necked Hornbill, Himalayan Cutia and Beautiful Nuthatch.

 During our time in the Mishmi Hills, we have a good chance of finding several of the scarcer species that occur here, which include Chestnut-breasted Partridge, Himalayan Owl, Red-billed (or Orange-billed) Scimitar Babbler, Eyebrowed Wren-Babbler, Fulvous Parrotbill, the superb Green and Purple Cochoas, Yellow-bellied Flowerpecker, Crimson-browed Finch and Collared Grosbeak.
 We even have a slim but real chance of seeing Sclater’s Monal!

-Our tour ends at Dibrugarh airport around midday.
+Our tour ends at Dibrugarh airport this afternoon.

-(There are regular flights from Dibrugarh to Delhi or Kolkata.
+(There are regular flights from Dibrugarh to Kolkata and Delhi.
 We will be pleased to arrange your internal flight to your gateway city in India on request, even if you are not arranging your international flights through us.)

 NORTHEAST INDIA TOUR REPORT 2023